Simple isotherm equations to fit type I adsorption data: Results and discussion

-In Table \ref{tbl:tab2}, the results of the fittings of data reported in Ref. \cite{watson} are presented.
-In this case, Eq. (\ref{eq:isott}) was used without any correction.
+The results of the fittings to the data reported in Ref. \cite{watson} are shown in Table \ref{tbl:tab2}.
+In this case, Eq. (\ref{eq:isott}) was used without corrections ($l=0$).
 For the $\mr{CO_2}$+MSC and $\mr{N_2}$+MSC systems, Eq. (\ref{eq:isott}) gives better results (in terms of deviation) than the simplified model (Eq. (\ref{eq:isomix})).
-With Eq. (\ref{eq:isomix}) the deviation is around 3.5\% ($l=0$), whereas Eq. (\ref{eq:isot}) gives deviations less than 3 \%.
+The deviation obtained with Eq. (\ref{eq:isomix}) is around 3.5\% ($l=0$), whereas Eq. (\ref{eq:isot}) gives deviations less than 3 \%.
 Also, the deviation obtained using Eq. (\ref{eq:isott}) is less than that obtained by using the Toth equation; this is also confirmed by F-tests.
-The confidence intervals for $\ln R_j^{\circ}$ are larger than those obtained for $\ln K^{\circ}$ in Table \ref{tbl:tab1}, this could be caused by parameter correlation effects.
+The confidence intervals for $\ln R_j^{\circ}$ are larger than those obtained for $\ln K^{\circ}$ in Table \ref{tbl:tab1}.
+This could be caused by parameter correlation effects.
 To fit this set of isotherms, Watson et al. \cite{watson} used the Toth isotherm and also obtained large confidence intervals for the $K^{\circ}$ parameter.
-For the $\mr{CH_4}$ system, the Toth isotherm gives better results than Eqs. (\ref{eq:isot}) and (\ref{eq:isomix}), this is due to an isotherm at 148 K that present an apparent saturation limit that is less than each of the apparent saturation limits of the isotherms at temperatures greater than 148 K. If this isotherm at 148 K is eliminated, the results obtained by using the 5-parameter Toth Eq. and Eq. (\ref{eq:isott}) are quite similar.
+For the $\mr{CH_4}$ system, the Toth isotherm gives better results than Eqs. (\ref{eq:isot}) and (\ref{eq:isomix}).
+This is due to an isotherm at 148 K that present an apparent saturation limit that is less than each of the apparent saturation limits of the isotherms at temperatures greater than 148 K. If this isotherm at 148 K is ignored, then the results obtained by using the 5-parameter Toth Eq. and Eq. (\ref{eq:isott}) are quite similar.